CompPhysics/QuantumComputingMachineLearning/LLM_Usage_Declaration_Guidelines.md

 **Example (Level 3 note):**

-> *Section 2.3 (Variational Autoencoder loss derivation):* I prompted Claude with "Explain the
+> *Section 2.3 (Variational Quantum Eigensolver):* I prompted Claude with "Explain the
-> ELBO derivation for a VAE at graduate level, assuming the reader knows KL divergence."
+>  VQE for a student at graduate level, assuming the reader knows the variational principle."
 The
 > output was used as a starting point; I rewrote the notation to match the rest of the report,
-> corrected a sign error in equation (7), and added the connection to our specific encoder
+> corrected a sign error in equation (7), and added the connection to our specific code
 > architecture.

 ### 4.3 Code Generation and Assistance